olamileke/speakthenews-be/README.md

 ### speakthenews-be
 ---
 So I turned some of the scripts found [here](https://github.com/olamileke/web-scraping "here") into a REST API.
-It returns the title, summary, content and image of any [nytimes](https://nytimes.com "nytimes"), [washington post](https://washingtonpost.com "washington post"),[politico](https://politico.com "politico") and [economist](https://economist.com "economist") article passed in as a query parameter.It is written in Flask-Restful and its functionality is exposed via a single /api/v1/text endpoint like
+It returns the title, summary, content and image of any [nytimes](https://nytimes.com "nytimes"), [washington post](https://washingtonpost.com "washington post"), [politico](https://politico.com "politico") and [economist](https://economist.com "economist") article passed in as a query parameter.It is written in Flask-Restful and its functionality is exposed via a single /api/v1/text endpoint like

 ```